david-woo-instacart/david-woo-instacart.github.io/index.md

 precision per item: cumulative items chosen / items position Average precision : sum ( precision per item) / sum ( items chosen) Mean average precision : sum(average precision across recommendations shown) / sum ( recommendations shown)

+What is a good score:
+0.1 would mean every 10th recommendation would be right. more wrong than right 0.5 would mean every other recommendation would be chosen which is pretty good.

 Code: